Arjunmurali666/Ansible_aws_infrastructure/README.md

 ## Ansible - This is an ansible playbook to setup an infrastructure in aws.
 This will create a new VPC and 2 public subnets and 1 private subnets.

 ## Also creates a new internet gateway for the VPC and one NAT gateway with EIP for private subnet.
-Then it willcreate 3 servers.
+Then it will create 3 servers.
 One will be the bastion server which will be used to communicate with the other servers.

 ## Next a webserver and a database server.
 Databse server will be created under the private subnetso that there will be no connection from outside but the server can communicate to the outer world using NAT.